freqtrade/freqtrade/docs/installation.md

 docker start freqtrade
 ```

+For more information on how to operate Docker, please refer to the [official Docker documentation](https://docs.docker.com/).

-You do not need to rebuild the image for configuration changes, it will suffice to edit `config.json` and restart the container.
+*Note*: You do not need to rebuild the image for configuration changes, it will suffice to edit `config.json` and restart the container.

 ### 7. Backtest with docker

 The following assumes that the above steps (1-4) have been completed successfully.
 Also, backtest-data should be available at `~/.freqtrade/user_data/`.

 ``` bash
 docker run -d \